Random | Best Random Tools

 But that's simply not how Americans operate.
 As anthropologist Alan Dundes pointed out, Americans "go all over the world praising things and scaring people to death."
 But in America, literally known as the "Land of Plenty," complimenting someone has rarely been associated with envy or evil.

-• The Evil Eye Isn't Just A Pagan Thing on Random Evil Eyes Can Actually Curse You
+• The Evil Eye Is Making a Comeback In Greece Because Of The Economic Crisis on Random Evil Eyes Can Actually Curse You

 New Random Displays Display All By Ranking